elmtree-askmo/cloudcannon-app/content/learn/physics/how-does-the-concept-of-force-relate-to-the-conservation-of-angular-momentum.md

 seo:
   title: QuickTakes | Physics
   page_description: >-
-    This content explains the relationship between force and the conservation of angular momentum, detailing how torque affects angular momentum and comparing it with linear momentum under Newton's laws of motion.
+    This content explains how force is connected to the conservation of angular momentum through torque and Newton's laws of motion, illustrating this relationship with examples from classical mechanics.
   page_keywords: >-
-    angular momentum, conservation, torque, Newton's laws, moment of inertia, angular velocity, linear momentum, net external torque, rotational dynamics, ice skater example
+    force, conservation of angular momentum, torque, Newton's laws, classical mechanics, rotational motion, moment of inertia, ice skater, external torque, gravitational forces
 author: QuickTakes
 question: >-
     How does the concept of force relate to the conservation of angular momentum?
 answer: >-
     The concept of force is intricately related to the conservation of angular momentum through the principles of torque and Newton's laws of motion.
-In physics, angular momentum ($L$) is defined as the product of a body's moment of inertia ($I$) and its angular velocity ($\omega$), expressed mathematically as:\n\n$$\nL = I \omega\n$$\n\nThe conservation of angular momentum states that if no net external torque ($\tau$) acts on a system, the total angular momentum of that system remains constant.
-This can be mathematically represented as:\n\n$$\n\frac{dL}{dt} = \tau_{net} = 0\n$$\n\nThis means that in the absence of external influences, the angular momentum does not change.
-The relationship between torque and angular momentum is analogous to the relationship between force and linear momentum.
-According to Newton's second law, the net force ($F$) acting on an object is equal to the rate of change of its linear momentum ($p$):\n\n$$\nF = \frac{dp}{dt}\n$$\n\nSimilarly, the net torque is related to the rate of change of angular momentum:\n\n$$\n\tau_{net} = \frac{dL}{dt}\n$$\n\nThis analogy highlights how both linear and angular momentum are conserved in isolated systems, with force and torque acting as the respective influences that can change these quantities. \n\nFor example, consider an ice skater who pulls in her arms while spinning.
-By doing so, she reduces her moment of inertia, which results in an increase in her angular velocity to conserve angular momentum.
-This phenomenon illustrates how the conservation of angular momentum operates in conjunction with the concept of force, as the skater's actions (which can be thought of as internal forces) lead to changes in her rotational motion without any external torque acting on her.\n\nIn summary, the relationship between force and the conservation of angular momentum is foundational in understanding rotational dynamics, where the absence of external torque leads to the preservation of angular momentum, much like how the absence of external forces preserves linear momentum.
+In classical mechanics, the relationship between torque ($\tau$) and angular momentum ($L$) is given by the equation:\n\n$$\n\tau = \frac{dL}{dt}\n$$\n\nThis equation states that the net torque acting on an object is equal to the rate of change of its angular momentum.
+When no external torque acts on a system, the angular momentum remains constant, which is the essence of the law of conservation of angular momentum.
+This can be expressed mathematically as:\n\n$$\n\frac{dL}{dt} = 0\n$$\n\nThis means that if the net external torque is zero, the angular momentum of the system does not change over time.\n\nFor example, consider an ice skater who pulls in her arms while spinning.
+As she reduces her moment of inertia, her rotational speed increases to conserve angular momentum.
+The forces acting on her skates create negligible torque due to the low friction with the ice, allowing her to maintain a constant angular momentum throughout the spin.\n\nIn another scenario, the gravitational forces acting on a rotating cloud of gas and dust in space cause it to contract, leading to an increase in its rotation rate.
+This phenomenon is also a direct consequence of the conservation of angular momentum, as the system's total angular momentum remains constant despite changes in its shape and size.\n\nIn summary, the relationship between force and the conservation of angular momentum is governed by the principles of torque and Newton's laws, illustrating how forces can influence rotational motion while adhering to the conservation laws that are fundamental to physics.
 subject: Physics
 file_name: how-does-the-concept-of-force-relate-to-the-conservation-of-angular-momentum.md
 url: /learn/physics/questions/how-does-the-concept-of-force-relate-to-the-conservation-of-angular-momentum
 score: -1.0
 related_article1:
-    id: 140575
+    id: 111812
     title: >-
-        What is the significance of force and equal areas in physics?
+        How do philosophical perspectives shape our understanding of the physics-mathematics relationship?
-    subject: Physics
+    subject: Philosophy and Greek Myths
-    url: /learn/physics/questions/what-is-the-significance-of-force-and-equal-areas-in-physics
+    url: /learn/philosophy-and-greek-myths/questions/how-do-philosophical-perspectives-shape-our-understanding-of-the-physicsmathematics-relationship
 related_article2:
-    id: 140588
+    id: 111805
     title: >-
-        What role does calculus play in understanding physical laws?
+        What are some examples of fundamental principles in physics that rely on mathematics?
     subject: Physics
-    url: /learn/physics/questions/what-role-does-calculus-play-in-understanding-physical-laws
+    url: /learn/physics/questions/what-are-some-examples-of-fundamental-principles-in-physics-that-rely-on-mathematics
 related_article3:
-    id: 140588
+    id: 111803
     title: >-
-        What role does calculus play in understanding physical laws?
+        What is the historical significance of the Babylonian method in physics?
-    subject: Physics
+    subject: History of the World
-    url: /learn/physics/questions/what-role-does-calculus-play-in-understanding-physical-laws
+    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-babylonian-method-in-physics
 related_article4:
-    id: 140598
+    id: 111791
     title: >-
-        What are some modern applications of Faraday's Law in technology?
+        What are fundamental principles and consequential statements in physics?
     subject: Physics
-    url: /learn/physics/questions/what-are-some-modern-applications-of-faradays-law-in-technology
+    url: /learn/physics/questions/what-are-fundamental-principles-and-consequential-statements-in-physics
 related_article5:
-    id: 140597
+    id: 111806
     title: >-
-        How do philosophical perspectives shape our understanding of the physics-mathematics relationship?
+        How do consequential statements in physics derive from fundamental principles?
-    subject: Philosophy and Greek Myths
+    subject: Physics
-    url: /learn/philosophy-and-greek-myths/questions/how-do-philosophical-perspectives-shape-our-understanding-of-the-physicsmathematics-relationship
+    url: /learn/physics/questions/how-do-consequential-statements-in-physics-derive-from-fundamental-principles
 ---

 &nbsp;